Moray: Politics

 Moray Council is based at the Council Offices in Elgin, formerly the offices of the old Moray and Nairn Joint County Council.

 Moray is represented in large part by the Moray West, Nairn and Strathspey constituency, and in small part by the Aberdeenshire North and Moray East constituency.
 The MP for the Moray West, Nairn and Strathspey constituency is Graham Leadbitter of the SNP, and the MP for the Aberdeenshire North and Moray East constituency is Seamus Logan of the SNP.

 For the Scottish Parliament, the majority of Moray is in the Moray constituency and the Highlands and Islands electoral region.
 The eastern corner of Moray (consisting of the Buckie ward and the eastern part of the Keith and Cullen ward) is instead in the Banffshire and Buchan Coast constituency and the North-East Scotland electoral region.

 In the 2014 Scottish independence referendum, Moray voted 'No' by an above-average percentage of 57.6%.
-In the 2016 European Union membership referendum, Moray voted 'Remain' by a 50.1% margin.
-It had the biggest percentage for 'Leave' out of all the Scottish council areas and the narrowest margin of victory for either side anywhere in the UK.
+In the 2016 European Union membership referendum, Moray voted 'Remain' by a 50.1% margin, ahead of Dumfries and Galloway (53.1%) and Aberdeenshire (55.0%).
+Moray had the biggest percentage for 'Leave' out of all the Scottish council areas and the narrowest margin of victory for either side anywhere in the UK.